Galvanized by disaster – Goshen Mayor Drives Sustainable Recovery After Devastating Floods

 “Having the experience of this past hailstorm where we saw streets flooding that had never ever flooded, the coldest ever winter last year — all of these to me are direct signs that we’re going to have to find ways to be more adaptable in the future,” Stutsman said.

-Goshen lost three of its five river crossing in the first five hours of the flood.
-The water rose with such speed and such volume, evacuations were ordered for residents living in the affected area.
+Goshen lost three of its five river crossings in the first five hours of the flood.
+The water rose with such speed and volume, that evacuations were ordered for residents living in the affected area.
 It would take 97 hours before the water started to dissipate.

 Stutsman said the key to encouraging town-wide acceptance of the projects was focusing the discussions on the betterment of their community, rather than climate change as a whole.